ashutosh1517/StableDiffusion---Image-Generation-from-Text-Prompts-/README.md

 In this work, Text-prompts are loaded from a Google-doc file, and using SD-Turbo model, images are generated from those Text-prompts.
 Below is a quick description of the model.
 Info from original website.

 Note: Due to updated Github configuration the Notebook's cell-outputs are cleared.
-So, to see the generated images look at the 'final_outputs' folder.
+So, 5 'generated images' are uploaded fro reference.
 # Details - https://huggingface.co/stabilityai/sd-turbo
 " SD-Turbo is a distilled version of Stable Diffusion 2.1, trained for real-time synthesis.
 SD-Turbo is based on a novel training method called Adversarial Diffusion Distillation (ADD),